KHU-VLL/KHU_Vision_and_Learning_Reading_Group/README.md

 As early as possible, let the group organizer Ah-Hyung (dkgud111 -at- khu -dot- ac -dot- kr) know about your situation.
 Also contact other presenters to see if they are willing to swap dates with you.

 #### I have a question not listed here...
-Then ask by sending an e-mail to the mailing list (vt-vision-and-learning-reading-group-g -at- vt.edu).
+Then ask by sending an e-mail to the mailing list (khu-vision-and-learning-reading-group-g-groups -at- khu -dot- ac -dot- kr).

 ## About Us